 Question 9/12 – Perceptual-based objective methods and corresponding evaluation guidelines for voice and audio quality measurements in telecommunication services

-(Continuation of Question 9/12)
+(Continuation of Question 9/12 and Question 16/12)

 Motivation

 The work of this Question will focus on objective, perceptual and mainly signal-based methods for evaluating quality parameters in telecommunication scenarios.
 Primarily, the methods under study should concentrate on user-perceived quality characteristics.
 Consequently, these methods and algorithms include perceptual approaches.
 They model results and procedures, which are applicable in subjective tests.
 So that subjective procedures will get an objective counterpart by using the same scaling and basic procedures.